VyshnavHareendran/SCT_ML_3/README.md

-# Customer Segmentation Using K-Means Clustering
+# Cat vs Dog Image Classification Using SVM

 This is **Task 2** of my internship at *Skill Craft Technology*.
 This project applies image classification using **Support Vector Machine (SVM)** on deep features extracted from the **MobileNetV2** model.
 The goal is to classify images into either **Cat** or **Dog** using a traditional ML classifier with the power of deep learning features.